rmee/gradle-plugins/README.md

 ## Licensing

-Crnk is licensed under the Apache License, Version 2.0.
+All plugins are licensed under the Apache License, Version 2.0.
 You can grab a copy of the license at http://www.apache.org/licenses/LICENSE-2.0.